Online registration for METSTRADE 2016 is free of charge until 7 November.

 Each year the registration fee for DAME is donated to charity.
 Since 2005 Amsterdam RAI has been supporting AMREF Flying Doctors.
 Therefore AMREF is appointed as DAME charity by the Exhibition Committee, for every even year.
-Every other year all international marine related charities are invited to apply.
+For every other year international marine related charities are invited to apply.

-Certified marine-related public charities were invited to apply for the registration proceeds from the Design Award METS (DAME) competition.
+Certified marine-related public charities are invited to apply for the registration proceeds from the Design Award METSTRADE (DAME) competition.

-The amount of the donation will be announced and presented during the Breakfast Briefing on Tuesday 17 November, the official opening day of METS 2015.
+The amount of the donation is announced and presented during the Breakfast Briefing on the official opening day of the METSTRADE show.
 To date DAME has raised approximately € 18,000 a year for worthy causes, with the actual amount of the donation depending on the number of entries registered.

-Registrations to become the DAME Charity 2015 have closed on 19th June 2015.
-Charities interested in the DAME proceeds can contact METSTRADE organisation at email@example.com to let us know their interest.
+Charities interested in the DAME proceeds 2017 can contact METSTRADE organisation at email@example.com to let us know their interest.
 They will be invited to apply in 2017.

-There is no better platform to launch a new product and bring it to the attention of the entire marine industry and media than the DAME Award,” comments Irene Dros, Maritime Domain Manager at Amsterdam RAI.
-“The winners and the nominees gain priceless publicity and, by supporting a charity with the registration proceeds, Amsterdam RAI ensures that the wider society benefits too.
+There is no better platform to launch a new product and bring it to the attention of the entire marine industry and media than the DAME Award,” comments Irene Dros, Maritime Domain Manager at RAI Amsterdam.
+“The winners and the nominees gain priceless publicity and, by supporting a charity with the registration proceeds, RAI Amsterdam ensures that the wider society benefits too.
 In addition to the funds raised, we see that the chosen charity enjoys greater international recognition thanks to its association with the DAME.
 This is a win-win sutiation for all concerned.

 DAME Charities over the last few years